United States Gold Type Coins

 53990020

-Choice $1575 New February 25!
-Original and Lightly Abraided.
+Choice $1575 Original and Lightly Abraided.
 An attractive original coin with pleasing lighly abraded surfaces.
 Libery and the date show some light crust which confirms this coin has not been dipped or conserved.
 The coin retails some original frostly luster.
 A great no motto type coin or for a choice AU date set.
 We did not send this coin to CAC.

 Gold G$5 1860 1860